The Personal Residence & Estate Preservation Trust (PREP Trust®)

 Read more about the PREP Trust® from the transcript of a recent presentation:

 Hello and welcome.
-We are talking about asset protection and the PREP Trust®, the Personal Realty and Estate Preservation Trust.
+We are talking about asset protection and the PREP Trust®, the Personal Residence and Estate Preservation Trust.
 The PREP Trust® is a combination offshore and domestic asset protection trust.